Remote Image Interpretations For Teleradiology Clients

 - NDI physicians who read chest X-rays for work-related diseases like black lung are known as “B readers.”

-In addition, advanced teleradiology and PACS technologies, such as the one used by National Diagnostic Imaging, must also be HIPAA compliant, which helps to ensure patients’ privacy.
-HIPAA (Health Insurance Portability and Accountability Act of 1996) is a uniform, federal floor of privacy protections for consumers.
+Advanced teleradiology and PACS technologies, such as the one used by National Diagnostic Imaging, must also be HIPAA compliant, which helps to ensure patients’ privacy.

 Since 2003, our mission has been to help our clients deliver exceptional patient care through clinical expertise in our interpretations and attentive, personalized services.
 We don’t operate as a teleradiology factory, nor do we want to compete with local radiologists.